diyism/TabRevivePro_metamask/README.md

-kiwi browser + self-customized metamask(transaction preview) is safer than a harward wallet!
+kiwi browser + self-customized metamask(transaction preview) is safer than a harware wallet!

 ![](./a.jpg)